shmercer/writeAlizer/README.md

 ### About predict_quality() output

 Some models are ensembles and will output multiple sub-predictions (e.g., genre-specific or component models).
-In those cases, predict_quality() adds a column named 'pred_<model>_mean', which is the mean of that model’s sub-predictions.
+In those cases, predict_quality() adds a column named pred_model_mean, which is the mean of that model’s sub-predictions.
 For single-output models, you’ll just see the pred_<model> column.

 ### Where model files are stored